Boras: Payroll slashing not good for MLB

 Boras claimed no major league teams lose money, even those with low attendance.

-"You talk about what Major League Baseball provides them in revenues, just without selling a ticket, and then you look at their local TV revenues, you look at their radio and you look at their parking, concessions and others," he said, "where is the money going?
+"You talk about what Major League Baseball provides them in revenues, just without selling a ticket, and then you look at their local TV revenues, you look at their radio and you look at their parking, concessions and others," he said.
+"Where is the money going?
 And then it's Casper finance.
 Where's the ghost?"

 He said an owner who sells off most high-priced veterans and uses an inexpensive roster as part of a rebuild impacts competitive balance by allowing other teams within the division to pile up wins.
-Boras said some ownership groups do that to use the savings to pay off loans used to acquire the franchise -- appearing to criticize Miami Marlins for shopping star slugger Giancarlo Stanton since Bruce Sherman and Derek Jeter took over.
+Boras said some ownership groups do that to use the savings to pay off loans needed to acquire the franchise -- appearing to criticize the Miami Marlins for shopping star slugger Giancarlo Stanton since Bruce Sherman and Derek Jeter took over the team.

 Boras said new rules should be put in place.

-"If you do choose to do this," he said, "you will suffer economic penalties for creating records that are below 60 and 50 (wins)."
+"If you do choose to do this," he said, "you will suffer economic penalties for creating records that are below 60 and 50 [wins]."